LINKS AND DOWNLOADS

 The Game Bar offers many game varietals and Fulton Brewery libations alike.
 Witness and engage with games across platforms and formats—enter virtual realities, projection installations and performances; The arcade offerings feature faculty, award-winning alums, and up-and-coming students.
 Test the limits of how games can be everything from a spectator sport to a full-body virtual experience.

-UCLA Game Lab artists are exhibiting several games made for the HappyFunTimes platform—an open-source, browser environment that allows up to 50 people to play together via WiFi-connected mobile phones on a shared screen.
+UCLA Game Lab artists are exhibiting several games, known as Big Phoney Games, made for the HappyFunTimes platform—an open-source, browser environment that allows up to 50 people to play together via WiFi-connected mobile phones on a shared screen.
 Developed by Gregg Tavares, game-making veteran and UCLA Game Lab Artist in Residence.